-- 1. You are a resident of Harrisburg and are not exempt from paying the tax.
-If you are exempt because you are under the age of 18 or only received pension income or military pay, and you are a resident of Harrisburg, you should call and request Form EX-1.
-All non-exempt residents of Harrisburg are required to file a tax return. - You earned income in a municipality listed above from which city income tax was not fully and/or correctly withheld.
+- You received a pre-printed tax form from our office for 2011 or filed and paid the previous tax year.
+A final return is required to inactivate a tax account if you are no longer required to file.. - 2.
+You are a resident of Harrisburg or Marble Cliff and are not exempt from paying the tax.
+If you are exempt because you are under the age of 18 or only received pension income or military pay, and you are a resident of Harrisburg or Marble Cliff, you should call and request Form EX-1.
+All non-exempt residents of Harrisburg are required to file a tax return. - 3.
+You earned income in a municipality listed above from which city income tax was not fully and/or correctly withheld.
 (Multiply the largest wage figure shown on your W-2 in Box 5 or 18 by the tax rate of the appropriate city above.
-If the withholding is correct, your result should equal the withholding shown in Box 19 of your W-2). - You are a resident of one of the municipalities listed above and engaged in a business or profession, including rental real estate, whether the business showed a profit or a loss. - 4.
-You are a resident of one of the municipalities listed above and your credit for taxes paid to your city of employment does not equal the tax due to your city of residence. - 5.
-You were not a resident of one of the municipalities listed above, but you engaged in a business or profession in any of the municipalities listed above, whether the business showed a profit or loss. - 6.
-You received a pre-printed tax form from our office for 2010 but are otherwise not required to file.
+If the withholding is correct, your result should equal the withholding shown in Box 19 of your W-2). - 4.
+You are a resident of one of the municipalities listed above and engaged in a business or profession, including rental real estate, whether the business showed a profit or a loss. - You are a resident of one of the municipalities listed above and your credit for taxes paid to your city of employment does not equal the tax due to your city of residence. - You were not a resident of one of the municipalities listed above, but you engaged in a business or profession in any of the municipalities listed above, whether the business showed a profit or loss.